 Whichever approach is favoured and whatever the reality, it's clear that all firms will be thinking much more about getting value-for-money and that all-important ROI after January 2018.

-Follow this best practice if you intend asking clients to make contributions towards the cost of research via a separate Research Payment Account:
+If you intend asking clients to make contributions towards the cost of research via a separate Research Payment Account follow these steps.

 - Familiarise yourself with company policies - You must be certain that any charges, budgets, and the quality and extent of research is in line with company policy.

 - Make appropriate disclosures to clients ex ante and ex post - Firms must provide a breakdown of research charges and agree any changes in fees in advance with clients.

 - Implement systems and controls - To ensure any surplus is reimbursed to clients or offset against future charges.
 Firms are not allowed to keep this surplus.

 - Keep records of all payments - Be sure to provide regular statements to clients.